SKefalidis/SKefalidis/README.md

 <h2>Research 🔬</h2>

-My research is currently focused on Geospatial Question-Answering.
+My research is currently focused on **Geospatial Question-Answering**.
 As part of my work, I've made contributions to the [GeoQA](https://github.com/AI-team-UoA/GeoQA) question-answering engine and I led the development of the dataset [GeoQuestions1089](https://github.com/AI-team-UoA/GeoQuestions1089).

 I am currently working on the next generation of Geospatial Question-Answering, in the context of the European projects [DA4DTE](http://da4dte.e-geos.earth/) and [STELAR](https://stelar-project.eu/).